Lamarcke/Jakan/README.md

 You also need to provide an PCKE challenge (which could be done in this library, it's actually very simple), and the list goes on...

-There's a lot of secrets envolved (as in secret strings that you need to use for auth), and it's just too much for a simple wrapper library.
+There's a lot of secrets involved (as in secret strings that you need to use for auth), and it's just too much for a simple wrapper library.

 While my original plan was to actually implement authentication and post requests, i feel that this library would just get on the way of the custom code a user would need to implement anyway (you need at least a hosted API/frontend for auth to work).